jeceljr/digitalCPUzoo/retro8/README.md

 FC, FD, FE, FF would be implied operand instructions that haven't been defined, so instead they modify the address to increment before, increment after, decrement before and decrement after, respectively.
-Since the inc and dec instructions are a single byte long, these prefixes are interesting if both source and destinations are addresses to be changed.
+Since the inc and dec instructions are a single byte long, these prefixes are only interesting if both source and destinations are addresses to be changed.

 ## PACKAGE/PINOUT